cfpb/django-background-tasks/README.rst

 Since upstream issues are no longer being addressed, we will not be pushing this version upstream as a pull request, nor will it be pushed to PyPI, where there's already too much confusion.

+Developer notes
+====

 There are two parts to using background tasks:

 - creating the task functions and registering them with the scheduler
 - setup a cron task (or long running process) to execute the tasks

 Tasks are implemented as functions or any other callable.

+For maintainers: The package version number is buried in the `__init__.py` file of the repo's background_tasks folder.
+If you create a release, make sure to update that version number before creating the release, so that the release wheel's version number will match.

 Upstream docs